 systems, hardware, or software calibrations.

-Applicants must agree that that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person, or to generate a compliance extension or extra credit for determining regulatory compliance.
+Applicants must agree that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person, or to generate a compliance extension or extra credit for determining regulatory compliance.

 21 The individual or entity that operates an eligible vehicle.
 This may be the owner of the vehicle or a different individual or entity under a lease agreement.